codeforamerica/work-requirements-self-advocacy-tool/README.md

 1. Start Postgres:

         $ pg_ctl start

 2. Start the Rails server:

         $ bin/rails serve

 Now, navigate to http://localhost:3000.
-You should see you Rails app!
+You should see your Rails app!